afermg/aliby/docs/source/INSTALL.md

     $$ poetry install --with dev

-to install with compatibale versions of the development tools we use, such as black.
+to install with compatible versions of the development tools we use, such as black.

-This commands will automatically install the [ BABY ](https://gitlab.com/aliby/baby) segmentation software.
+These commands will automatically install the [ BABY ](https://gitlab.com/aliby/baby) segmentation software.
 Support for additional segmentation and tracking algorithms is under development.

 ## Omero Server